beAuthentic/askclass-course-theme/content/_session/parts/installation.md

 $ bundle
 ```

-### Copy Starting files
+### Start

-Copy these files to your main folder.
 Edit `_config.yml`, add salt & pepper to taste.
-Copy the `content` & `_data` folders from this repo.

-### Start

 ```sh
 $ bundle exec jekyll serve
 ```

-Hopefully, the site is looking like it should.
-If not... something is wrong.
+At this point, this site should be up and running on your local computer.
+Look here for example: [acc.askclass.com](https://acc.askclass.com).

 ----

 Now onto making your content!
-Click `Week 2` link!

 [Jekyll]: https://jekyllrb.com/docs/